LeNPaul/Lagrange/_notebooks/README.md

 The steps are:

-1) Run the cells of the notebook and save a checkpoint that includes cell output.
+1) Run the cells of the notebook and save a checkpoint that includes cell output via `python3 -m jupyter lab notebook.ipynb`
 2) Convert from .ipynb to .md using this command:
    `jupyter nbconvert --to markdown notebook.ipynb`
 3) Manually add [YAML front matter](https://jekyllrb.com/docs/front-matter/).